-VHDA identified 30 qualified low-income housing projects for subawards that were already allocated low-income housing tax credits in 2008 and 2009.
+The nine qualified low-income housing projects that received subawards were allocated low-income housing tax credits in 2008 and 2009.
 These projects were stalled due to the downturn in the low-income housing tax credit equity market, and were subawarded 1602 Program funds in exchange for their 2008 and 2009 low-income housing tax credit allocations.
-In identifying the 30 projects, VHDA applied the selection criteria set forth in its QAP as required by Section 42 of the IRC.
-The QAP establishes the criteria used by the housing credit agency to determine the State's housing priorities that are appropriate to the local conditions, and along with other requirements, gives preference to allocating credit dollar amounts among selected projects.
+In identifying the nine projects, NHHFA applied the selection criteria set forth in its QAP as required by Section 42 of the IRC.